BradenEverson/genezip/README.md

 ### Decompress

-To decompress a file, use the `decompress` command followed by the compressed file and the desired output file:
+To decompress a file, use the `decompress` command followed by the compressed file, the generated .gzpky key created from compressing and the desired output file:

 ```
-genezip decompress <input_file> <output_file>
+genezip decompress <input_file> <key_file> <output_file>
 ```

 **Example:**

 ```
-genezip decompress sequences.gzp sequences.txt
+genezip decompress sequences.gzp sequences.gzpky sequences.txt
 ```

 ## Example